NeaseRoboticsTeam/First-STEAMworks/README.md

 So rev up those IDEs and get your ctrl+a ctrl+c ctrl+v game ready, because it's time to solve problems we didn't know we had and time to identify problems only GOD can fix.
 Have fun.
-PLEASE FAMILIARIZE YOURSELF WITH THE CONCEPT OF OBJECT ORIENTED PROGRAMMING, WE DON'T HAVE THAT MUCH TIME TO CODE

 ###Things to remember
 > - The 21st night of September